DeepChainBio/deepchain-apps/docs/source/documentation/deepchain.rst

     :width: 400px
     :align: center

-DeepChain apps allows you to build your own custom score that you can optimize during the process.
+Deepchain apps allows you to build your own custom score that you can optimize during the process.

 .. image:: ../images/pipeline.jpeg
     :width: 800px
     :align: center

+If you want to know more about how to create, build and deploy, have a look at the `quickstart <https://deepchain-apps.readthedocs.io/en/latest/getting_started/quick_start.html>`_ and the `apps basic <https://deepchain-apps.readthedocs.io/en/latest/tutorial/apps_building.html>`_ section.

 How to use my app in DeepChain™?
 --------------------------------